 A 1960 publication (60K JPEG) promoting the Tuzla plant includes a photo of an architect's model showing projected plant development (70K JPEG).
 The text states that Willys pickups and panel trucks are to be added to the Türk Willys Overland line in 1960.

-Photos in the booklet show a nearly-complete CJ-5 (above) and chassis assembly (right.)
+Photos in the booklet show a nearly-complete CJ-5 (right) and chassis assembly (above.)
 See also body assembly (100K JPEG) and body finishing (70K JPEG).
-Thanks to Serhat Guvenc for scanning the booklet.

 John Carroll photographed this long-wheelbase CJ-3B in Turkey.
-It has similarities to LWB models built in Spain, India, and Japan, but isn't clearly identifiable as any of those, and may well be a Turkish-built version.
+Its dog-eared front fenders are similar to LWB models built in Spain, India, and Japan, but isn't clearly identifiable as any of those, so it could be a Turkish-built version.

 Zeki Tolu sent photos of his Jeep in Turkey which has the VIN tag (70K JPEG) of a 1960 Willys CJ-5, but appears to be a CJ-6 (90K JPEG).
 Is it possible that Jeeps imported for assembly in Turkey were sometimes lengthened as was done in Australia and Sweden?
 See also the right side (100K JPEG) and the Hurricane engine (90K JPEG).